 You can choose one or both.

-- The first is to become a member of the Rithet’s Bog Conservation Society and participate in our various activities.
+The first is to become a member of the Rithet’s Bog Conservation Society and participate in our various educational and restoration initiatives.

-- The second is to do onsite ecological restoration as part of the Saanich Pulling Together Volunteer Program.
+The second is to participate in onsite conservation and restoration as part of the Saanich Pulling Together Volunteer Program.

 Become a Member of the

 Rithet's Bog Conservation Society

 Our educational activities involve informing the public about Rithet’s Bog, its ecology and biological diversity, its status as a nature sanctuary and the importance of its wetlands.
 We have several activities that contribute to these goals: